What is rheumatoid arthritis?

 Unfortunately, there is no cure for rheumatoid arthritis.
 However, there are plenty of options available to help reduce the disease’s progression and improve your life quality.

-There are certain medications that may be suitable for managing and treating the symptoms of rheumatoid arthritis:
+There are certain medications that may be suitable for managing and treating the symptoms of rheumatoid arthritis.
+Your doctor will discuss these with you.

 Therapy can be helpful in keeping your joints flexible and reducing the impacts of daily activities on your body.
 An occupational therapist can show you ways of adapting your lifestyle to lessen the impact of the condition.
 There are also certain devices which can be recommended to aid you in day to day tasks around the house.